 Despite being a highly secretive state, documentary images of North Korea have somehow managed to seep into the mainstream media in recent years.
 Those outsiders who have been granted access to the country are usually afforded limited freedom.
-As a result, the images that they sneak out of the region typically are of totalitarian dictatorship, government-sanctioned philosophies, colossal architecture, and controlled militarism.
-But after sometimes, these images became too well-known in the eyes of the outside world.
+As a result, the images they sneak out of the region typically are of totalitarian dictatorship, government-sanctioned philosophies, colossal architecture, and controlled militarism.
+But after some time, these images became too well-known in the eyes of the outside world.

 Eddo Hartmann’s search for his truth

 It was this documentary déjà vu that prompted Eddo Hartmann to search for his truth about North Korea.
 In a bid to expose what many of us cannot see about the state, the photographer visited Pyongyang, the country’s capital, four times in three years, between 2014 and 2017.
 Eddo created numerous digital images of the city’s inhabitants and architecture, both in large and medium format.

 I kept seeing images in this World Press Photo kind of style.
 I know that if I were to go there, it would be the way that I would take pictures because it wouldn’t be interesting.

 Hartman was allowed to enter the city for the first time in April 2014, determined to create images in his own artistic style.
 He had told the Pyongyang authorities that he was interested in the city’s architecture.
 So, he was taken to several impressive buildings in the capital, in the company of two guides who never left his side and always scrutinized each photograph Hartmann took to make sure they were allowable.

 Speaking of this experience, Hartmann says: